 Up and running since 2000, Arctic Watch shares the landscape with a range of animals, including muskox, polar bears, Arctic foxes and birds, as well as thousands of beluga whales.
 The wilderness resort offers a safe, cozy place from which to discover the Arctic, and is just a 4.5 hour private charter flight from Yellowknife, N.W.T.

 “(Arctic Watch) was Josée’s idea,” says Richard.
 “We started guiding, doing ski trips and kayak trips in the Arctic, and she thought a lodge would be a better idea, so she suggested we build one.”
 When the spot in Cunningham Inlet came up for sale, the couple knew it would be the perfect spot not only for their business, but to raise their children. “(Tessum and Nansen) have been going to the Arctic since they were little kids,” he says.
 “It’s taught them independence, resourcefulness and much respect for the environment.”

 In addition to Arctic Watch, Richard and his wife run Weber Arctic, the world’s top polar training, guiding and outfitting company.
 They sell custom polar products, including ski bindings, mukluks, wind suit jacket and pants, sleds and tents, and are well established as the best in the business when it comes to providing polar gear.
 In fact, the Canadian Forces recently tested out the Weber Polar bindings to see how they suited the soldiers during winter training.

 Richard and Josée also offer homemade food for polar expeditions, jam-packed with as many calories as possible.
-“You need really dense, high calorie stuff,” says Richard.
+“You need really dense, high calorie stuff,” he says.
 “But it’s kind of nice if it tastes good.
 So we have this polar pâté that we make that’s has more than 700 calories per 100 grams, deep-fried double smoked bacon, these really rich chocolate truffles, that kind of thing.”

 Warming up to take action